ARE YOU ASKING: WHY VISIT LISBON?

 The assumption usually is that Lisbon is a “cheap” place to travel to, but that isn’t necessarily true.

 Nowadays, prices for hotels, restaurants, and activities can rival other top European destinations.
-Like any city that is subject to overtourism, tourist traps have also multiplied.
+Like any city subject to overtourism, tourist traps have also multiplied.
 These establishments have brought with them higher prices.
 For example, a cocktail at a bar with a view can cost around €10-15.
-Dinner at an upscale restaurant can run you over €200 or even more.
+Dinner at an upscale restaurant can run you over €200 or more.

 However, the trick is to avoid tourist areas and instead look for local bars, restaurants, and activities.
 The price will be drastically different, and the experience will likely be more authentic.